Generating the Modal Worker: A Cross-Model Audit of Race and Gender in LLM-Generated Personas Across 41 Occupations

+\autoref{fig:rq2_gender} plots the share of women generated by models against BLS baselines, pooling across all models.
+The fitted curve follows an S-shaped pattern: models underpredict women in male-dominated occupations and overpredict them in female-dominated ones, amplifying existing gender imbalances.

-\autoref{tab:rq2_gender} quantifies these patterns using robust regression.
-At the median occupation (about 36\% women in BLS data), models underrepresent women overall (–6.1 percentage points, FDR-significant).
-The slope deviation is positive (+0.17), indicating stereotype exaggeration: the gap between models and BLS grows as occupations become more strongly segregated.
-Taken together, the regression highlights a central tendency toward underrepresentation at the median, while the S-shaped curve shows how this systematic shift coexists with local overrepresentation in mid-to-high BLS occupations.
-Both perspectives converge on the same point: LLMs exaggerate gender segregation rather than reducing it.
+\autoref{tab:rq2_race} quantifies these patterns.
+At the median occupation (about 36\% women in BLS data), models underrepresent women by 6.1 percentage points.
+The positive slope deviation (+0.17) indicates stereotype exaggeration: the gap between models and BLS grows as occupations become more strongly segregated.
+The regression and S-curve converge on the same conclusion: LLMs exaggerate gender stereotypes rather than reducing them.